zakt1/nc-news/README.md

     post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly'). sort articles by:
         date created
+        article Name( Alphabetically)
         author
         votes
-    delete my own comments (as a default logged in user. e.g. 'jessjelly').
+    delete your own comments (as a default logged in user. e.g. 'jessjelly').

 ## API Reference
 This app uses the following backend API (contains available endpoints): https://github.com/zakt1/be-nc-news